Scanning Directly from a Scanner to an E-mail Address

 - It is the least secure method.
 Shared folders are not impervious to data spillage.
 However, unlike shared folders, e-mail is by inherently an insecure communications medium (link opens article in new tab with more information on this).

 - It encourages mailbox clutter and reduces visibility and control of your data.
-If there is any effort on your company's part (which there should be), to create a place for electronic documents to be stored and require users to put them there, then scanning to an e-mail address should be prohibited.
+If there is any effort on your company's part to create a place for electronic documents to be stored where everyone can find them, then scanning to an e-mail address should be prohibited.
 Click here to read the article on the J.D.
 Fox Exec website about controlling your data in the modern era (opens in a new tab).

 - It increases the potential success of e-mail-distributed malware.
 One of the methods by which criminals attempt to trick your employees into opening malicious software is by sending an e-mail that looks like it came from a scanner.
 The supposed attachment is not a scanned document, but a program file designed to infiltrate the user's computer.
 If your users never receive scans via e-mail, they are much less likely to open a fake one.